 Let’s take a closer look

-Most veterinarians graduate with a student debt to income ratio greater than one.
-Their student debt balance exceeds their starting income.
-Most recently, the average student debt to income ratio of the 2020 veterinary graduates was 2.1.
-Their student debt balance was more than 2 times their starting private practice income.
+Most veterinarians graduate with a student debt to income ratio greater than one — Their student debt balance exceeds their starting income.
 Anytime your student debt balance exceeds your income, traditional time-driven repayment methods are going to be financially difficult.

-Federal Income-driven repayment options include Pay As You Earn (PAYE), Revised PAYE, or Income-Based Repayment (IBR).
-After choosing one of these repayment plans the borrower pays a minimum monthly payment as a percentage (10 or 15%) of their taxable income.
-Whenever your student debt to income ratio is greater than one, PAYE or REPAYE will provide monthly payment relief.
-For those with student debt to income ratios greater than two, income-driven repayment strategy will provide significant monthly payment relief and result in the lowest total repayment costs because of the forgiveness tax discount.
+Whenever your student debt to income ratio is greater than one, income-driven plans will provide monthly payment relief.
+For those with student debt to income ratios greater than two, income-driven plans will result in the lowest total repayment costs because of the forgiveness tax discount.

 Oftentimes, the monthly payment using an income-driven repayment plan is less than the interest accrual each month.
 The longer your monthly payment is less than the interest accrual, the more likely you will reach student loan forgiveness.
-The canceled debt gets treated by the IRS as taxable income.
-The amount of tax you will owe will depend on all of your income, adjustments, tax filing status, state of residence, and tax rates when the debt is forgiven.
+Presuming the canceled debt gets treated by the IRS as taxable income, the amount of tax you will owe will depend on all of your taxable income, adjustments, tax filing status, state of residence, and tax rates the year the debt is forgiven.

 The alternative and more traditional approach to paying off your student loans are not wrong or incorrect by any means.
 However, make certain your personal situation allows you to do it.
 As much as we want strong will and fortitude to make the student debt statement read zero, your financial resources must allow for that pathway.
+Focus on more critical aspects of your financial wellness.
 Otherwise, you may put you, your family, your finances, and future at unnecessary risk.

 Certain mistakes cannot be undone.
 Refinancing your student loans can forfeit all of the benefits included with your federal student loans.
-Switching repayment plans can result in capitalization of interest.
 Forfeiting funds paid above what is owed cannot be used in other areas of your financial planning.
 Requesting or allowing a student loan deferment or forbearance can keep you in repayment longer and add thousands of dollars in interest to your bill.
-Consolidating student loans that have qualifying forgiveness time can reset your forgiveness clock.
 And no one yet has a time machine to go back and start saving for retirement earlier or your forgiveness tax sooner.
 Before making some of those undoable mistakes, please reach out to VIN Foundation for help.

 Next Question: “How do I save for the tax?”